imbrem/old-isotope-semantics/sections/free-model.typ

 #align(center, proof-tree(body-struct-rules.at(8)))
 Note that for β-let2, $Γ entp(p) llet((x, y), (e, e')); b : Δ$ implies that $Γ entp(1) e: A$ and $Γ entp(1) e': B$, so these do not need to be added as hypotheses.

+TODO: explanation of each rule

+TODO: some of the rules we can prove:
+- Pure operations are central (substitution in the middle)
+- Pure operations are affine
+- Pure operations are relevant
+- "$η$ for let": $f(g(a))$ and $(f(a), f(b))$, relationship to A-normal form
+- Pure operations are

+TODO: factor out syntactic operation section

 We can define the catenation of bodies as follows:
 #align(center, table(
   columns: 2,